defarbs/defarbs.github.io/_posts/2019-11-23-htb-chainsaw.md

 This appears to be exactly what is needed to produce a smart contract.
 These smart contracts are written in a language called Solidity -- most people tend to associate it with popular blockchain platforms, such as Ethereum.
 <p><br></p>
-The smart contract `WeaponizedPing.sol` appears to have two interesting functions as well, both of which are returning the same value (`store`).
+The file `WeaponizedPing.sol` appears to have two interesting functions as well, both of which are returning the same value (`store`).
 <p><br></p>

 The first function is `getDomain()`.
 It returns the value of `store`, where the value of `store` is set to `google.com`.